Skip to main content

 Region: Urban areas

-South African milk tart popular in Botswana - creamy custard filling in pastry crust, dusted with cinnamon.
+A South African milk tart that travelers will find in Botswana too: a creamy custard set in a pastry crust and dusted with cinnamon.

 vegetarianContains: dairyContains: glutenContains: eggs